thunderbird/thunderbird-android/docs/DESIGN.md

 ## plugins

-Additional, standalone, libraries used by K-9
+Additional, standalone, libraries used by Thunderbird for Android

 ![modules](Modules.png)